Laguna de Bay: Clean Water Act

 The technical aspect regarding the quality of wastewater is given in DENR Administrative Order 1990–35.
-The order defines the critical water parameters’ value versus the classification of the body of water (e.g., lake or river).
-Discharge permits are issued by the LLDA only if the wastewater being discharged complied with the said order.
+The order defines the critical water parameters' value versus the classification of the body of water (e.g., lake or river).
+Discharge permits are issued by the LLDA only if the wastewater being discharged complies with the said order.

 According to the Clean Water Act of 2004, the DENR (through the LLDA) shall implement a wastewater charge system in all management areas including the Laguna Lake region and Regional Industrial Centers through the collection of wastewater charges/fees.
 The system shall be established on the basis of payment to the government for discharging wastewater into the water bodies.
 Wastewater charges shall be established taking into consideration the following: a) to provide strong economic inducement for polluters to modify their production or management processes or to invest in pollution control technology in order to reduce the amount of water pollutants generated; b) to cover the cost of administering water quality management or improvement programs, including the cost of administering the discharge permitting and water pollution charge system; c) reflect damages caused by water pollution on the surrounding environment, including the cost of rehabilitation; d) type of pollutant; e) classification of the receiving water body; and f) other special attributes of the water body.